The most innovative style companies of 2022

 For scoring with its esports-inspired apparel and accessories

 Founded by former Call of Duty gamer Matt Haag, the esports organization 100 Thieves has a roster of top players who compete in tournaments for League of Legends, Fortnite, Valorant, and Call of Duty, among other titles.
 It also has signed more than a dozen gaming influencers, who produce content on Twitch, YouTube, TikTok, and elsewhere.
 (The company has more than 1 million followers on both Instagram and YouTube, and broke 100 million lifetime views on YouTube this year; content viewership was up 300% in 2021.)
 But it’s the company’s push into apparel that’s most intriguing, bringing in millions of dollars for the group.
 100 Thieves’s limited-edition merch drops—logo-filled hoodies, sweatshirts, T-shirts, fleece pants, etc., often produced in collaboration with gaming titles—have grown threefold this year, routinely breaking $1 million in sales, often within 10 minutes.
 Even Gucci is getting in on the action: Over the summer, the fashion brand partnered with 100 Thieves for a limited-edition backpack ($2,500).
 Seeing the success of its Supreme-like clothing drops, 100 Thieves launched a permanent apparel collection, Foundations, in July, which reportedly took in $2.5 million within its first month.
-100 Thieves also recently acquired the high-end gaming keyboard maker Higround, known for limited edition drops, adding accessories to its merch assortment.
+100 Thieves also recently acquired the high-end gaming keyboard maker Higround, known for limited-edition drops, adding accessories to its merch assortment.